How does voting work?

 The application to vote by post must be sent to the municipality where I am registered:

-- at the earliest 12 weeks and at the latest 25 days before election day, if my invitation letter is to be sent to an address in Luxembourg.
+- at the earliest 12 weeks and at the latest 25 days (deadline is the 17 May 2023) before election day, if my invitation letter is to be sent to an address in Luxembourg.

-- at the earliest 12 weeks and at the latest 40 days before election day, if my invitation letter has to be sent to an address abroad.
+- at the earliest 12 weeks and at the latest 40 days (deadline is the 2 May 2023) before election day, if my invitation letter has to be sent to an address abroad.

 - I can apply for a postal vote online via MyGuichet.lu or by post (on plain paper or on a pre-printed form to be obtained from my municipality).